 👉🏽 RELATED POST: How to Leave Work At Work

 Your heart races, your breath quickens, and your muscles tense for action.
 It’s your body’s way of preparing you to act quickly in times of danger.
-Feeling a bit stressed out every now and then is not something out of the ordinary but if someone is experiencing stress most of the time for longer periods that can have a very negative effect on their health.
+Feeling a bit stressed out every now and then is not something out of the ordinary, but chronic stress over longer periods can have very negative effects on health, as hormonal imbalances include disruptions in cortisol, insulin, and other regulatory hormones.

 As a reaction, there is an increase in the secretion of various hormones such as prolactin, glucocorticoids, growth hormone, and catecholamines, which helps a person to adapt to their changed situation.